 The cause of pituitary gland tumors is unknown, although some cases do run in families.
 Although usually noncancerous, these tumors require thorough treatment to ensure proper pituitary gland function.

-Treatment for Pituitary Adenoma
+Treatment and Surgery for Pituitary Adenoma

 Surgery for pituitary gland tumors is the most common form of treatment, and involves removing the entire tumor through either the nose or the top of the skull, depending on the size and location of the tumor.
 Utilizing advanced surgical techniques such as endoscopy and image guidance, these procedures can be performed effectively with shorter recoveries, less scarring and a lower risk of complications.